In this Mykonos vs Santorini comparison guide we look at the differences between two of the most famous Greek islands.

 Santorini vs Mykonos for Sightseeing, landscapes and villages

-When it comes to sightseeing and landscapes, Santorini has a distinct advantage.
+When it comes to sightseeing, landscapes, and natural beauty, Santorini has a distinct advantage.
 You can find beaches and wild countryside on many Greek islands, but only a handful have an active volcano!

 Here's a look at things to do in Mykonos and Santorini.